acmesh-official/acme.sh/README.md

 #Under the Hood

-Use bash to say ACME language directly to Let's encrypt.
+Speak ACME language with bash directly to Let's encrypt.

 TODO: